ioccc-src/winner/faq.md

 **IMPORTANT NOTE**: We do **NOT** know if IOCCC entries will run under **Wayland**.
-Some IOCCC entries that use X11 might be OK while other IOCCC winners that use X11 in an unusual way might fail under **Wayland**.
+Some IOCCC entries that use X11 might be OK while other IOCCC entries that use X11 in an unusual way might fail under **Wayland**.

 See the [Wayland FAQ](https://wayland.freedesktop.org/faq.html) for more